Azure/azure-powershell/src/Synapse/Synapse/help/New-AzSynapseFirewallRule.md

 ## PARAMETERS

-### -AllowAllAzureIPs
+### -AllowAllAzureIP
-Creates a special firewall rule that permits all Azure IPs to have access
+Creates a special firewall rule that permits all Azure IPs to have access.

 ```yaml
 Type: System.Management.Automation.SwitchParameter